Appointments are available:

 - Ensure you drink plenty of water

-With all treatments please allow additional time for paperwork and aftercare.
-You will need a little time to rest and just “be” after a massage.
+With all treatments please allow additional time for aftercare.
+You will need a little time to rest and just “be” after a treatment.
 Please allow at least 10 minutes if you are expecting to drive afterwards.
 You’re not expected to bounce straight up and be out of the door and will benefit from taking a little time to rest and enjoy a warming cup of herbal tea or Blackthorn Elixir.

 If more than 16 weeks pregnant with a “normal” healthy pregnancy, you may enjoy a massage or other treatment, however, please check with your GP/midwife first that this will be ok.
 There will be some restrictions with regards to some of the oils used and which positions are most comfortable for you.